A colorful, busy, welcoming town in an area described as “the most beautiful place on earth.” Why wouldn't you want to move to Dingle, County Kerry?

 Dingle is a mecca for vacationers, music lovers, sportsmen, foodies, and those wishing to get away from it all.
 Located on the Dingle Peninsula, in County Kerry, the town is steeped in Irish culture and traditions while also being one of Ireland’s most social and economically vibrant areas.

 The Dingle Peninsula boasts some of the most breathtaking views and countryside in Ireland.
 In fact, the National Geographic Traveler called it “the most beautiful place on earth.”
 However, this town, with a population of around 1,200, is much more than it looks.
 Dingle is also a bustling tourist destination with a strong fishing and agriculture industry also.

 Dingle has over 52 pubs and 80 restaurants!
-It’s famous for its social scene but arguably more so because of its former resident dolphin Fungie, who lived in Dingle Bay from 1983 until recently and become a firm favorite to all who visit.
+It’s famous for its social scene, making it a fast favorite to all who visit.

 What you'll find in Dingle

 Dingle is the only town on the Dingle Peninsula.
 It sits on the Atlantic Ocean coast just 30 miles west of Tralee town and 40 miles northwest of Killarney.
 The principal industries in the town are tourism, fishing, and agriculture.

 Dingle is not only one of Ireland’s most socially and economically vibrant areas but the Dingle Peninsula is unrivaled in terms of lifestyle offering.
 Imagine waking up on the Wild Atlantic Way every day!

 The town is also just 40 minutes away from Kerry Airport and a two-hour drive from Cork or Shannon Airport.